KirillTregubov/SoundInsights/docs/TechStack.md

 - Hard to make a script to install environments on any operating system.
 Which scripts to run for which operating systems needs to be implemented manually in an if-else chain, making it impossible to write scripts for more than a few operating systems (if you have an obscure OS, you probably can't set up our app).
 - User needs to have Docker installed on their machine.
 Some other services are completed hosted online.

-We also considered [AWS](https://aws.amazon.com/) but rejected it because of 2 reasons.
+We also [AWS](https://aws.amazon.com/) but rejected it because of 2 reasons.
 First, the services are not free.
 Second, hosting multiple containers together is very complicated.
 We'd rather use Docker which has compose.